Register today, start class as soon as you are ready!

 - Students are required to complete skill labs of 4 hours weekly to a total of 32 hours for the course.

-Our skill labs are groups of not more than 5 students for each of the times noted above.
+Our skill labs are groups of not more than 5 students

 The following items will be completed during our online, remote orientation, please allow 2 hours for orientation: